hmstoken/HMS-WhitePaper/README.md

 40% - 400 million – Gradually issued by the incentive engine to reward individuals or organizations who make contributions to the community

 20% - 200 million – Issued to the founding and the development team to reward their work of product design, R&D, and further operation.

-* Re-issuance Mechanism of HMC

-The HMC will be re-issued on a yearly basis and the re-issuing amount will be equal to the HMC locked in Risk Reserve Fund last year.

-60% - To maintain the operation of incentive engine

-30% - To support the committee

-10% - To maintain the operation and the development of HMS

 ### Team